vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 - add info about deprecation by using the helper method `deprecationWarning(this.$options.name, "your deprecation message")`

 :::warning deprecationWarning(componentName, message)
-componentName is an argument that you have to pass to put name of component with depreacted features - `this.$options.name`
+`componentName` is a string argument that you have to pass for the component's name to appear in front of the deprecation warning – in general, `this.$options.name` returns the name of the current Vue component.
 :::

 In result, console will show warnining: